-OTARC studies have found that when Australian children are diagnosed with autism early in life, this reduces their need for ongoing support at school age by 30%.
-Australian children who receive an autism diagnosis and subsequent supports in the early and critical years (aged 18-36 months) have better school-age developmental outcomes.
-And yet, the average age of autism diagnosis in children remains at about 3-4 years (Clark et al., 2017; Clark et al, 2018).
+Australian children who are diagnosed with Autism early in life reduced their need for ongoing support at school age by 30%.
+Children who receive an Autism diagnosis and supports in the early and critical years (aged 18-36 months) have better school-age developmental outcomes.
+And yet, the average age of Autism diagnosis in children remains at about 3-4 years.

 An early diagnosis:

-- promotes greater independence and better quality of life for autistic children and their families, and
+- promotes greater independence and better quality of life for Autistic children and their families

 - benefits the community by significantly increasing the chances of these children participating in society.